smlhelp/book/src/concepts/mods.md

 Using structures should be something that you are already familiar with - you do it every time that you invoke `Int.compare`.
-To use the fields of a structure, you access them using the dot operator, following the name of the structure in question.
+To use the fields of a structure, you access them using the name of the module, followed by a dot, followed by the name of whatever you are trying to access.
 Thus, calling `Int.compare` means to access the function named `compare` implemented within the structure named `Int`, which is provided as part of the Standard ML Basis Library.
 To use the structure that we have just implemented, we would similarly call `ModArith.mod_add`, for instance.